Business Process Outsourcing in The Philippines

 Op/ed by Bob Shead

 The Philippines Department of Trade and Industry (DTI) defines BPO as the “delegation of service-type business processed to a third-party service provider.”
 The industry is generally divided into the following sectors: Contact centers, back office services, data transcription, animation, software development, engineering development and game development.

-BPO in the Philippines is becoming a key developing industry, primarily due to the relatively low cost of living, and a workforce which composed mainly of young and educated Filipinos with good spoken English language skills.
+BPO in the Philippines is becoming a key developing industry, primarily due to the relatively low cost of living, and a workforce which composed mainly of young Filipinos with good spoken English language skills.
 The majority of international research and data companies have placed the Philippines as the no 1 trending country as the top outsourcing destination.
 In 2015, the Philippines replaced Mumbai as the 2nd ranking BPO destination and will in all likelihood continue to maintain a high position in the Top 10 worldwide outsourcing destinations (dominated mostly by Indian cities) in 2017.